I am a video game fanatic with over six years experience as an online writer.

 - Once you master an item, switch it out for something else.
 You won’t gain EXP for using mastered items.

 - Even when you’re not using a shield, you somehow get EXP towards mastery of your equipped shield every battle.
-If it’s mastered, be wary to equip a different one.
+If it’s mastered, be wary of equipping a different one.

 - When you’re prompted to tap your screen, use two fingers.
 It helps.